relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     upstream        https://github.com/ansible/ansible (fetch)
     upstream        https://github.com/ansible/ansible (push)

-I'm going to refer to your local clone the **ansible repo** from now on.
+I'm going to refer to your local clone as your  **ansible repo** from now on.

 ## Sidebar: Add a Few Git Aliases to Your Toolkit!